Wildlife Sanctuary Nature Area

 One of the larger wetlands in the Wildlife Sanctuary is fed by water flowing from the Otonabee Wetland Nature Area north of Pioneer Road, which is adjacent to agricultural land on which the Cleantech Commons is to be built.
 Water quality is being monitored in the Otonabee Wetland NA as construction proceeds, as a way to provide notice should construction adversely affect the wetland.

 University Road can come close to flooding in spring from flow volumes outflowing from the Nature Area.
 As well, traffic and maintenance of University Road may be impacting species close to the road.
+There are studies being conducted that will lead to plans to improve University Road and several other roads in the area.
+For more information, visit Peterborough City's web page on the North End and Trent University Area Class Environmental Assessment.

 Nature Area History